bfansports/CloudTranscode/README.md

    - **Video to Thumbnails transcoding**: Snapshot at certain time in video or intervals snapshot every N seconds.
    - **Watermark integration in video**: Take image IN and position a watermark on top of the video.
 Custom position and transparency.

-More FFMpeg options will be supported.
-The help of the community is welcome to implement other type of transcoding as well.
-(Audio, Image, etc)
+We are working to support ALL FFmpeg options.

 # How to use CT ?

-Cloud Transcode is a set of "activities" that can be executed by the Cloud Processing Engine (CPE) project which allows processing at scale.
-Using CPE you can execute workflows (chain of tasks) in a distributed way and execute tasks at scale, locally or in the Cloud.
+Cloud Transcode is a set of "activities" that are executed by the Cloud Processing Engine (CPE) project.

+CPE you can execute workflows (chain of tasks) in a distributed way using the SWF cloud service.
+It initiate tasks executions on workers that you deploy.
+You can deploy your workers anywhere: locally or in the Cloud.
 Your workers (machines running your tasks) only need an Internet connection to access the AWS services.

 CPE allows the execution of arbitrary workflow that you define yourself.
-Any type of batch processing that needs to span over several workers can fit in CPE.
+CPE is a good fit for any type of orchestrated batch processing that needs to span over several workers.

-CPE uses the following AWS services:
+CPE makes use of the following AWS services:

-   - SWF: Simple Workflow.
-Define your own workflow and let SWF track its progress and initiate tasks.
+   - SWF (Simple Workflow): Define your own workflow and let SWF track its progress and initiate tasks.
-   - SQS: Simple Queue Messaging.
-HAve your client application communicate with the CPE stack simply through SQS messages.
+   - SQS (Simple Queue Messaging): Your client applications communicate with the CPE stack simply using SQS messages.

 **You need to clone the CPE project to get going with Cloud Transcode.**